1024sparrow/flash-git/README.md

 In addition, this utility (version 0) has a number of limitations (due to bugs and deficiencies):
 * You can work only on Linux.
 Moreover, the flash drives created now will not work with future versions of flash-git (during the upgrade, it will require reinitialization of all the used flash drives; now the ext4 file system is used, which cannot be used in Windows, it is planned to switch to FAT-32 for synchronization of repositories on computers with different operating systems systems and with different file system support).
-* The involved local repositories can have any number of "git remote", but after registering the local repository in flash-git with git in those local repositories, "git pull" and "git push" can only be done under root.
+* The involved local repositories can have any number of "git remote", but after registering the local repository in flash-git with git in those local repositories, all git operations can be done only under root.
 When flash-git is updated, the rights to the git service files will be restored.
 * In the list of paths to local directories, if your local repository is somewhere in the bowels of the home directory, instead of "/ home / $ USER /", write "~ /".
 Auto-replacement of such things does not work now, and a user with a different name will have problems with read-write permissions during synchronization, since his home directory is in a different path.
 * To synchronize with a USB flash drive after insertion, you must also run "flash-git --device = <FILE-DEVICE-USB Flash Drive>".
 It was not possible to make synchronization automatic by using only "udev rules" (Linux-specific) when inserting a flash drive (problems arise when calling "git push"), but has not yet been implemented through a monitoring daemon.
 * You cannot sync more than 100 repositories through one USB flash drive.